 an extra $8,500 in her super.

-See the ATO for more details on salary sacrifice arrangements for
+For more information, see the ATO's webpage on salary sacrifice arrangements for

 Make sure your employer contributions don't drop

-Before you sacrifice some of your salary to super make sure your
+Before you salary sacrifice, make sure your employer will

-employer will continue to calculate your super guarantee payments
+continue to calculate your super guarantee payments on your gross

 When you salary sacrifice, your employer is entitled to